Berlin

 Brandenburg Gate, Berlin

-Museum Island is the name of a collection of unique museums that are all worth a visit; Altes Museum, Alte Nationalgalerie, Neues Museum, Pergamonmuseum and Bode-Museum.
-Among the countless highlights are the bust of Nefertiti, the Pergamon altar and Ishtartor from Babylon.
+Museumsinsel is the name of the northern part of the island in the river Spree, where five of Germany’s fantastic and internationally famous museums are gathered.
+These are the Altes Museum, Alte Nationalgalerie, Neues Museum, Pergamon Museum and Bode Museum.
+Among countless highlights are the bust of Nefertiti, the Pergamon Altar and the Ishtartor of Babylon.

 Berlin Cathedral